The Management Committee provides oversight, strategic direction and coordination of the IOSCO Asia Pacific Hub’s activities.

 Prior to joining FINRA, Paul spent eight years at the U.S. Securities and Exchange Commission, where he worked in the Division of Market Regulation and the Office of the General Counsel.
 Prior to the SEC, Paul spent four years in private legal practice in Washington, DC.
 He is a graduate of the Catholic University School of Law in Washington DC and of Villanova University in Pennsylvania.

-Datuk Syed Zaid Albar, Vice Chair of the Management Committee and Executive Chairman of the Securities Commission Malaysia
+Mr. Syed Zaid Albar, Vice Chair of the Management Committee, Vice Chair of the IOSCO Growth and Emerging Markets Committee and Executive Chairman of the Securities Commission Malaysia

 He has been recognised for his contribution and achievements in the legal practice through numerous domestic and international awards.